google/evojax/README.md

 We reproduce the results from this [computational creativity work](https://es-clip.github.io/) and show how the original work, whose implementation requires multiple CPUs and GPUs, could be accelerated on a single GPU efficiently using EvoJAX, which was not possible before.
 Moreover, with multiple GPUs/TPUs, EvoJAX can further speed up the mentioned work almost linearly.
 We also show that the modular design of EvoJAX allows its components to be used independently -- in this case it is possible to use only the ES algorithms from EvoJAX while leveraging one's own training loops and environment implantation.

+## Sister Projects

+There is a growing number of researchers working with evolutionary computation who are using JAX.
+A list of related efforts:

+QDax: Accelerated Quality-Diversity.
+A tool that uses JAX to help accelerate Quality-Diveristy (QD) algorithms through hardware accelerators and massive parallelism. ([GitHub](https://github.com/adaptive-intelligent-robotics/QDax) | [paper](https://arxiv.org/abs/2202.01258))

 ## Disclaimer
 This is not an official Google product.